6. Aston Villa

 4. West Ham

-One of the most passionate EPL fan bases, West Ham haven’t had much success recently but they have always had tremendous support from the stands, that’s something they can be proud of.
+The biggest club to never win a top-flight title, and it’s not even close.
+But that never stopped the Hammers’ fans from loving and supporting the club.
+They have always had tremendous support from the stands, that’s something they can be proud of.
 Fans of West Ham are as passionate as they come, and although their games do not provide the same quality of football as some other games in the Premier League, the West Ham fans make up for it with unfaltering enthusiasm, cheering their team on through thick and thin.

 Whether you love the reds or not, you can’t deny that the club has terrific support.
 The Anfield club is built on tradition, success, and terrible tragedy.
 Liverpool has passed through many hard stones, whether it’s the winning of major trophies or the fight for justice after the Hillsborough disaster.
 This is a club that deserves respect, no matter your allegiance.